-We’re passionate about business and the people who run them.
-At Allstream we identify with the challenges faced in business and we try to connect with our customers to help find the right solutions.
+We’re passionate about businesses and the people who run them.
+At Allstream, we identify with the challenges faced in business, and we try to connect with our customers to help find the right solutions.
 We’re a communications company, so we know connection is the key.
-This blog can help you connect with other IT professionals – and gain knowledge that can help you on your path to success.
+This blog can help you connect with other IT professionals and gain knowledge that can help you on your path to success.

 Meet our bloggers

 Andrew began his career with Allstream (formerly AT&T Canada) in 2000, working as an engineer within the technical development team and focusing on the design and implementation of the business IP network.
-Since then, he has held various positions within the telecommunications industry, including sales engineering roles at TELUS Communications and Bell Canada, as well as a leadership role within the IT division of Plan Group.
+Since then, he has held various positions within the telecommunications industry, including sales engineering roles at TELUS Communications and Bell Canada.
 Andrew rejoined Allstream in 2010 as a sales engineer team lead and quickly made the transition to a technical sales manager within the central region team.
-Andrew recently became the proud father of a little boy, whom he hopes will continue the family telecommunications legacy.

 Brian Bloom is an independent journalist and tech blogger whose work has appeared in Computing Canada, PC World, CIO Canada and various other publications.
-He was previously a staff writer at ComputerWorld Canada, covering a wide range of enterprise technology topics.
-You can find him on LinkedIn.
+He was previously a staff writer at Computerworld Canada, covering a wide range of enterprise technology topics.

 Bruce brings together a deep technical understanding of VoIP and communications technologies to help companies simplify their operations, lower costs and become more competitive.
 A background in marketing, sales, information systems and operations enables him to bring technology to life in real world applications.
 As Allstream’s Marketing Manager for voice, Internet, and SIP trunking product suites he is uniquely positioned to power business success with the latest in telecommunication services.